-The BPS Assistive Technology team will support students with disabilities to be college, career, and life ready by ensuring access to assistive technnology to facilitate student success and indpendence in the least restrictive environment.
+The BPS Assistive Technology team will support students with disabilities to be college, career, and life ready by ensuring access to assistive technology to facilitate student success and independence in the least restrictive environment.

-The BPS Assistive Technology team is committed to collaborate with district, school, and family partners to build the capacity of school-based teams to successfully implement assistive technololgy through a multi-tiered system of supports.
-These supports include delivering professional development, coaching, coordinating device trials, and participating as equal partners on school-based teams for students with complex needs.
+The BPS Assistive Technology team is committed to collaborate with district, school, and family partners to build the capacity of school-based teams to successfully implement assistive technology through a multi-tiered system of supports.
+These supports include delivering professional development, coaching, coordinating device trials, and participating as equal partners on school-based 504/IEP teams.

 What is Assistive Technology